VodafoneAustralia/ec2-tools/README.md

     # The name of the Route 53 zone you wish to contain your DNS records, e.g. example.com
     export ROUTE53_ZONE_NAME=example.com

+#Commands

+The scripts follow a command + subcommand format, e.g. `ec2 launch [ args ]`.
+A list of available ec2 subcommands follows.

+##ec2 launch

+Usage: `ec2 launch -k KEY_PAIR [ -t TYPE ] [ -g GROUP,... ]] AMI HOSTNAME"`

+Launches a new instance from the specified AMI, and with the given fully qualified hostname.

+The hostname will be used to call `ec2 name`, which will configure the instance "Name" tag and Route 53 DNS.

+Arguments:

+-k      Name of the EC2 key pair to be installed.
+Required.

+-t      Instance type to be created.
+Optional, defaults to "t1.micro".

+-g      One or more security groups to be added to the new instance, comma delimited.
+Optional, defaults to "default".

+##ec2 name

+Usage: `ec2 name INSTANCE_ID [ HOSTNAME ]`

+Maintains synchronisation between the instance's "Name" tag and Route 53 DNS

+If the hostname is supplied, it will be set as value of the "Name" tag, and a new CNAME recordset will be created in Route 53 pointing to the external AWS hostname for this instance.

+If the hostname is not supplied, the existing "Name" tag will be read and Route 53 DNS updated accordingly.

+##ec2 list

+Usage: `ec2 list [ -s STATE ] [ PATTERN ]`

+Lists all instance with hostnames matching the specified regular expression, and in the specified state.

+The state codes are those used by the Amazon EC2 API tools, i.e.:

+0       pending
+16      running
+32      shutting-down
+48      terminated
+64      stopping
+80      stopped

+#ec2 start

+Usage `ec2 start PATTERN`

+Starts any stopped instances with hostnames matching the specified regular expression.

+#ec2 stop

+Usage `ec2 stop PATTERN`

+Stops any started instances with hostnames matching the specified regular expression.

+#ec2 terminate

+Usage `ec2 terminate PATTERN`

+Terminates any instances with hostnames matching the specified regular expression.

 # License